OpenAPI tutorial using Swagger Editor and Swagger UI: Overview

-In this section, we’ll dive deeply into the OpenAPI specification.
+In this tutorial, we’ll dive deeply into the OpenAPI specification.
 We’ll use the same OpenWeatherMap API that we’ve been using throughout other parts of this course as the content for our OpenAPI document.
-Using this API, we’ll create a valid OpenAPI specification document and then render it into interactive documentation using two different tools: Stoplight Studio and Swagger UI.
-This comparison of tools will provide you with a good sense of how the spec can be rendered in different ways.
+Using this API, we’ll create a valid OpenAPI specification document and then render it using Swagger UI.

 - General resources for learning the OpenAPI specification